judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 ### CRISP-DM
 Each analysis is structured around
-* A business question
-* Previous understanding of whether the relevant data is contained in teh datasets
+* A business question; Appropriate data (recent, large base size, contains all information to answer the question) was selected
 * Data checking and wrangling
 * Charting and statistical interesting
 * Evaluation takes place in the blog post referenced below